kevinfjbecker/Lists-js/README.md

 Once a role has been set to allow other users to view or edit a datastore, the datastore may be shared via the URL displayed in the sharing dialog (`dslists.site44.com#<datastore ID>`).
 When another user opens that URL, the appropriate list will be displayed.

-If the URL is opened on an iOS device, the user will be prompted to open the datastore in the iOS app instead.
+If the URL is opened on an iOS device, the user will be prompted to open the datastore in the iOS app.
 The iOS app uses a custom URL scheme (`Lists://<datastore ID>`) to open the app to the correct list.

 ### All versions